ccrma/chugins/Faust/README.md

 FaucK allows programmers to on-the-fly evaluate Faust code directly from ChucK code and control Faust signal processors using ChucK’s sample-precise timing and concurrency mechanisms.
 The goal is to create an amalgam that plays to the strengths of each language, giving rise to new possibilities for rapid prototyping, interaction design and controller mapping, pedagogy, and new ways of working with both Faust and ChucK.

-FaucK should work both in the terminal and MiniAudicle (at least on Linux for the latest).
+**FaucK should work both in the terminal with 64-bit `chuck` and 64-bit MiniAudicle.**

 ## Compilation and Installation

 ### Faust

-These instructions will build a 64-bit Faust chugin.
-Therefore, it is **incompatible** with 32-bit `miniAudicle` and 32-bit `chuck.exe`.

 FaucK uses the "on-the-fly" LLVM based version of the Faust compiler (<http://faust.grame.fr>) also known as `libfaust`.
 Luckily, we've already compiled `libfaust` for you on various platforms (see [TD-Faust](https://github.com/DBraun/TD-Faust/) for more info).
-Thus, we only need the [Faust Libraries](https://faustlibraries.grame.fr/).
+However, we still need the [Faust Libraries](https://faustlibraries.grame.fr/).
 If on macOS/Linux, [download the libraries](https://github.com/grame-cncm/faustlibraries/archive/refs/heads/master.zip) to `/usr/local/share/faust/`.
 For example, this should result in the existence of this file: `/usr/local/share/faust/all.lib`.
 If on Windows, [download the libraries](https://github.com/grame-cncm/faustlibraries/archive/refs/heads/master.zip) to `C:/Program Files (x86)/ChucK/share/faust` or wherever your ChucK is installed.
 What's important is that the `share` folder is next to the `bin` folder which contains `chuck.exe`.

 Next, download [Faust's source code](https://github.com/grame-cncm/faust) to a directory.